When your child struggles academically

 - Talk to students at the school: It’s important to find out what other students’ experiences at the school have been like, especially those who’ve had academic struggles.
 Here are some questions you might ask them: What kinds of struggles have you had?
 How has the school supported you, and have you felt fully supported?
 If this isn’t your first school, how does your experience here compare with other schools?
 Are you doing better academically?
 Do you still have significant areas of challenge?
 Is there anything about the school you’re unhappy about?

 It’s important to speak with school officials to get a sense of whether a school is the right fit for your child.
 Ask them plenty of questions to gauge whether a school will likely be able to support your child’s academic challenges.
 Here are some crucial questions, which you can print out to bring along on your visit:

 - In-class staff: What in-class staff do you employ?
 Do you have educational assistants or resource teachers?
 What about other special education staff?

 - In-class accommodations: Do you offer custom in-class accommodations, and if so, which ones?
 Do you offer extra time for assignments, note-taking assistance, ability-grouping, assistive devices, or duplicate notes?
 How about quiet workspaces, preferential seating, flexible seating, and private rooms for tests?

 - Out-of-class resources: Which out-of-class resources do you offer?
-Do you have an academic counselling, learning resource, psychology, or health and wellness centre?
+Do you have academic counselling, learning resource, psychology, or health and wellness centres?

 - Out-of-class staff: Which out-of-class staff do you employ?
 Do you have academic advisors, guidance counsellors, social workers, or psychologists?
 How about tutors or subject-specific support staff (such as reading or math specialists)?